OpenVidu/openvidu.io/docs/docs/self-hosting/ha/aws/install.md

     - The Load Balancer distributes HTTPS traffic to the Master Nodes.
     - If RTMP media is ingested, the Load Balancer also routes this traffic to the Media Nodes.
     - WebRTC traffic (SRTP/SCTP/STUN/TURN) is routed directly to the Media Nodes.
-    - An autoscaling group of Master Nodes is created with a fixed number of 4 Master Nodes.
-It must always have 4 Master Nodes to ensure high availability.
+    - 4 fixed EC2 Instances are created for the Master Nodes.
+It must always be 4 Master Nodes to ensure high availability.
     - An autoscaling group of Media Nodes is created to scale the number of Media Nodes based on the system load.

 === "Architecture overview with TURN over TLS"